What to watch out for when buying CBD oil?

 Certification

-Natural vs. Isolated CBD (Full Spectrum Extract vs. Isolate)
+Natural vs. Isolated CBD (Full-Spectrum Extract vs. Isolate)

 There are many ways to extract cannabinoids from industrial hemp.
 In addition to alcohol extraction, most CBD producers rely on extraction using liquid CO2.